rodrigocitadin/rodrigocitadin/README.md

 I have experience with Back-end web programming and Systems Development.
 My main knowledge in technologies are **C#**, **.NET**, **ASP.NET**, **Javascript** and **Typescript**.
 I am also comfortable using **Python**, **C/C++**, **Elixir** and **Rust**.

-My main abilities include functional programming, algorithms, design patterns, problem solving, and refactoring clunky code into nice abstractions.
+My main abilities include OOP/FP programming, algorithms, design patterns, problem solving, and refactoring clunky code into nice abstractions.

 </div>